This article contains affiliate links.

 Another serious issue is inadequate mental health services for the number of offenders with severe mental illness problems.
 An area of significant disturbance may occur when different health service agencies have overlapping areas of responsibility.
-For example, one agency may provide mental health services and another, general medical services.
+For example, one agency may provide mental health services, and another, general medical services.

 Patient-Provider relations and the need for compassionate care are similar to those in the community.
 It is always important to remember that being incarcerated is the punishment.
 Facility staff is not there to punish the offender but rather to provide necessities and foster a different approach to life.
-The only part of an offenders’ criminal history you will know is substance abuse as it affects prescribing.
+The only part of an offender’s criminal history you will know is substance abuse as it affects prescribing.
 There is a fine balance between compassion and manipulation.

 I never really felt physically ‘threatened’ in any meaningful way.
 The officers are protective and react quickly as offenders can be difficult when told “no”.
 There is also a real issue when the offenders are unhappy, however.
-There are multiple avenues to file a complaint: the facility, the Department of Corrections, professional board, Human Rights Commission, court, etc. Experience has shown that good, well-documented care resolves almost all of these matters.
+There are multiple avenues to file a complaint: the facility, the Department of Corrections, the professional board, the Human Rights Commission, the court, etc. Experience has shown that good, well-documented care resolves almost all of these matters.

 Tales from the Block

 There are many nonmedical reasons that offenders seek treatment.
-Status (being able to wear sneakers instead of jail shoes), getting an extra mattress, special foods, bacitracin (rather than spend commissary money on chapstick), a trip out to the hospital, etc. They can also be operating from a different value set.
+Status (being able to wear sneakers instead of jail shoes), getting an extra mattress, special foods, bacitracin (rather than spending commissary money on chapstick), a trip out to the hospital, etc. They can also be operating from a different value set.
 A few examples:

-- One young man claimed to need 2 – 3 units of insulin for his diabetes but he was actually skin popping the insulin to get high from the drop in glucose.
+- One young man claimed to need 2 – 3 units of insulin for his diabetes but he was actually skin-popping the insulin to get high from the drop in glucose.

-- A middle aged man demanded special supplements to control his diabetes as prescribed medications “were not enough”.
+- A middle-aged man demanded special supplements to control his diabetes as prescribed medications “were not enough”.
 He didn’t think multiple chocolate eclairs were an issue.